The timber cottage renovation in Cornwall

-‘One evening, we climbed up to the roof to look at the view.
-We suddenly realised the potential of the timber extension,’ says Gregory.
-‘Straight away, we crunched the numbers to see what we could afford.’
+‘One evening, we decided to go up on to the roof to look at the view, and we realised the full potential of the cottage and the site,’ says Gregory.
+‘Rebecca grew up at this property, but had never seen the view before.
+That’s how we got the idea to build here.
+We then started to look at the numbers, to see what we could aﬀord.’

 Gregory, who has a Masters degree in architecture from the USA, put together a design brief for the timber cottage in Cornwall.
 ‘We wanted to give ourselves more room and provide our twin daughters with their own bedroom,’ he explains.
 ‘The existing cottage only measured 42 square metres, so we needed extra space.’

 ‘We decided that we could do something quite nice for a reasonable amount of money, and both of us are interested in novel building techniques,’ Gregory continues.
 Having worked with cross-laminated timber (CLT) on projects in Jersey he realised that, due to the structural principles of the material, he could cantilever a new house over the old building quite cheaply in order to provide his family with a much-needed bigger floor plan.